alex-greff/personal-website-v1-v2/content/projects/Personal Website/description.md

 # Front-End

 The front-end is a SPA build using [Vue JS](https://vuejs.org/) in a highly modular and resuable fashion.
 All components were developed from scratch by myself and are highly modular allowing for potential reuse in future projects.
 The front-end connects to the server using HTTP requests with [Vue Axios](https://www.npmjs.com/package/vue-axios) to get content which it then displays.
-The page transition system was also developed from scratch to be highly flexible and reusable.
+The page transition and theme system were also developed from scratch to be highly flexible and reusable.
 Greensocks's [GSAP](https://greensock.com/gsap) animation libraries were used extensively to provide a smooth and seamless viewing experience.

 # Back-End